-- Press the shutter button all the way down. - As the camera shoots, a shutter sound is played, and in low-light conditions when you have raised the flash, it fires automatically. - Keep the camera still until the shutter sound ends. - After displaying your shot, the camera will revert to the shooting screen.
+- Press the shutter button all the way down. - As the camera shoots, a shutter sound is played, and in lowlight conditions, the flash fires automatically. - Keep the camera still until the shutter sound ends. - After displaying your shot, the camera will revert to the shooting screen.